coolwanglu/pdf2htmlEX/README.md

 ### LICENSE

-Most parts are licensed under GPLv3 with additional terms (see below).
+pdf2htmlEX, as a whole package, is licensed under GPLv3 with additional terms (see below).
-Others are respectively licensed under MIT License and Creative Commons Attribution 3.0

-Read `LICENSE` for more detail.
+Some resource files are released with relaxed licenses, read `LICENSE` for more details.

 #### For Online Services